Motivation and emotion perspective of personality.

 Skinner’s Operant Conditioning

-Adler’s individual psychology
+Adler’s Individual psychology

-Adler’s individual psychology Alfred Adler (1870-1937), an Austrian medical doctor, gave importance to the social context in the development of personality as well as the interpersonal relationships.
+Adler’s Individual psychology Alfred Adler (1870-1937), an Austrian medical doctor, gave importance to the social context in the development of personality as well as the interpersonal relationships.
 He suggested that Read More …

 Jung’s Analytical Psychology

 Jung’s Analytical Psychology.
-Carl Gustav Jung(1875-1961) was a Swiss psychiatrist and a close friend of Sigmund Freud.
-He emphasized the idea that we need to study different cultures as it Read More …
+Carl Gustav Jung (1875-1961) was a Swiss psychiatrist and a close friend of Sigmund Freud.
+He emphasized the idea that we need to study different cultures as Read More …